thermistor/ansible-rails_app/README.md

 ## Caveats

 - it's opinionated
-- assumes using capistrano-git_deploy
+- assumes using `capistrano-git_deploy` gem for deployment
-- ssl certs are created outside of this role
+- ssl certs are created outside of this role, but default paths conform w/ `thermistor.nginx` and `thermistor.acme_sh`